stargazer/django-icetea/README.md

 Requires that ``create = True``.

+If enabled, you should anticipate on ``400 Bad Request`` responses, with a list in their body.

 #### plural_update
 If ``True``, enables plural PUT requests, which means updating multiple resources in one request.
 It is a potentially catastrophic operation, and for